genesiscommunitysuccess/docs/docs/00_flow/02_quick-start/02_create_new_project.md

 :::tip
-If you see any answers in bold, this is the default answer, you can just hit enter to use it.
+In some instances, you will see grey text reflecting possible answers to the prompted question.
+The capitalized option is the default so you can just hit enter to use it.
+For example `y/N`: default here is 'N', which is equivalent to 'No'.
 :::

 Lets choose the location and name for our project.
 In this case, our current directory and our application name will be **alpha**.